mikko-apo/ki-repo/docs/ki_commands.md

     ki -u my/tools compile
     ki -u my/tools:scripts,tools compile

-note: By default only files with tag "ki-cmd" are used.
+note: By default only files with tag "ki" are used.
 Use the 'my/tools:scripts,tools' to define additional tags.

 Common parameters: